-The first time engaging in this exercise, it might take a while to comfortable with the process.
+The first time engaging in this exercise, it might take a while to become comfortable with the process.
 Don’t let this deter you.
 Remember, your heart and soul want to speak with you.
 And you have a wealth of intuitive wisdom waiting for your discovery.

 Listen to the innate spiritual desire that is leading you to this practice.
-Listen to that small voice, and be patient.
+Listen to that small voice and be patient.
 Stay with it.
 The observer of our experience wants us to know what we are.
 As we awaken more and more, we can come forward to experience life more fully.

 Fear of Your Intuition

-Social conditioning is telling us we should fear our inner voice.
+Social conditioning tells us we should fear our inner voice.
 Those in charge of the cultural narrative would prefer we listen to propaganda and reject our wisdom.
 No one else knows what gifts and possibilities exist for you.
 They do not want us to connect with the knowledge of our intuition.
 Because when we do this, we become less susceptible to their programming.

 Inviting your Intuition to Speak